mengwei-lin/mengwei-lin.github.io/index.md

 <p style="clear: both;"> </p>

 ## About me
 I am Mengwei Lin, a fifth-year Ph.D. student in Applied Economics and Management at Cornell University.
-My research interests are Public Economics, Urban Economics, and Industrial Organization.
+My research interests are *Public Economics*, *Urban Economics*, and *Industrial Organization*.
 I leverage and develop quantitative methods from Spatial Economics and Industrial Organization literature to understand the bureaucracy and administrative processes in public organizations.

 My Ph.D. dissertation explores China’s land market mechanisms, which contains millions of transactions over ten years.
 In my job market paper, I investigate the impacts of local government competition on firms’ location decisions.